afonsofvaz/ratio_estimator/README.md

 - goodness_of_fit;
 - ratio_regression.

 Each of these folders is related to an experiment mentioned in decription.
 Moreover, there is a file named `ratio_estimator.R` which you can use to replicate our results more easily.
-If you dont use RSutdio enviroment so you might set your work directory into root folder of this repository before run any script.
+If you dont use RSutdio environment so you might set your work directory into root folder of this repository before run any script.

 Next I present the steps to perform each experiment.